TANDEXX/nierdzewny/README.md

-# nierdzewny
+## about
-operating system writen in rust
+this is my operating system writen in rust.
+I writed this for fun but I am putting here some things that are better than linux things for me.

 ### build
 you need rust nightly to build project but this is installed by `manage.sh` script for unix & linux.